Make my Homemade Disneyland Dole Whip recipe with only 2 ingredients and enjoy pineapple whip anytime!

 Hi Bold Bakers!

 I have a hit list of Disney’s favorite treats: turkey legs, Mickey Mouse ice cream bar and caramel corn.
 This trip I tried Dole Whip for the first time.
 Little did I know this is one of Disneyland’s most popular park treats.
 Dole Whip is a frozen whipped pineapple (similar to soft serve) that is perfect when it is 90F out and you have been queuing up most of the day.
+While I loved this dessert, I discovered that many of the dole whip ingredients included stabilizers and lots of things I couldn’t pronounce.
+It didn’t spoil the fun, but it did make me think I can make something simple and impressive at home.

 - Homemade Ice Cream without an Ice Cream Machine